Layton Williams: Personal life

 Williams is gay and has spoken about coming to terms with his sexuality while working on Billy Elliot in London.

-While on Who Do You Think You Are in May 2025, he found that his great-great-grandfather, Lance Corporal William Downing, served in the Army Remount Service in WW1 and WW2 and was part of the BEF during the Dunkirk evacuation.
-After returning to the UK, William Downing ended up in Bury working at a PoW camp there, which is how William's family came to Bury.
+While on Who Do You Think You Are? in May 2025, he found that his great-great-grandfather, Lance Corporal William Downing, served in the Army Remount Service in WW1 and WW2 and was part of the BEF during the Dunkirk evacuation.
+After returning to the UK, William Downing ended up in Bury working at a PoW camp there, which is how Williams's family came to Bury.
 Williams also found out that his five-times great-grandfather Edward Downing was in financial trouble and was even sent to the Queen's Bench Prison.

 Williams also discovered on his paternal side, that his three-times great-grandfather, Alexander Denton, was born in 1825 in Jamaica as a slave.
 He had a twin sister called Peggy.
 They would have been about nine years old when slavery was abolished in 1834.
 Williams also discovered that his four-times great-grandmother, Jessy Denton, came to Jamaica sometime before 1807 on one of the slave ships from Africa.